SteelSeries Apex Pro Gen 3 Keyboard Review

 There's a smaller variant of this keyboard called the SteelSeries Apex Pro TKL Gen 3.
 Our review applies to this variant, but there are some minor build quality differences, detailed below.

 The SteelSeries Apex Pro Gen 3 continues the SteelSeries Apex Pro lineup and makes several iterative improvements over the previous generation, the SteelSeries Apex Pro TKL (2023).
 Changes include more sound-dampening materials and tuned stabilizers.
 SteelSeries has also introduced new analog software features with this update.
-Notably, it introduces a Protection Mode, which temporarily reduces the sensitivity of surrounding keys while you're pressing a key, which can help you avoid accidental keystrokes.
+Notably, it introduces a Protection Mode, which temporarily reduces the sensitivity of surrounding keys while a key is being pressed, helping to avoid accidental keystrokes.
 Just note that this feature has also been added to previous models in the lineup as well.

-Compared to other popular analog gaming keyboards, it doesn't quite have the same build quality as more premium models like the Keychron Q1 HE.
+Compared to other popular analog gaming keyboards, it doesn't quite have the same build quality as more premium models, such as the Keychron Q1 HE.
 It also lacks the software refinement of the Wooting 60HE, and it doesn't quite offer the same high-end raw performance as the NuPhy Field75 HE.
-Overall, this is a high-performing gaming keyboard with plenty of customization options and impressive overall build quality and typing quality, but it doesn't excel in any particular field.
-We also encountered some issues with the accuracy of the actuation settings during our testing, though we note that SteelSeries may be able to fix this issue with future firmware updates.
-Lastly, some people may be disappointed that only the alphanumeric keys are adjustable while the rest use standard mechanical switches, which is unusual compared to other Hall-effect keyboards.
+Overall, this is a high-performing gaming keyboard with numerous customization options and impressive overall build quality and typing quality; however, it doesn't excel in any particular area.
+Lastly, some people may be disappointed that only the alphanumeric keys are adjustable while the rest use standard mechanical switches, which is unusual compared to other Hall effect keyboards.
 See the Switches section for more details.
 All said, this keyboard remains a compelling option if you're interested in a full-size analog keyboard, as many other options currently available are 75% or TKL models.

 For more recommendations, see our picks for the best keyboards, the best gaming keyboards, and the best mechanical keyboards.